Nero Wolfe: Eccentricities

 Wolfe has pronounced eccentricities and strict rules concerning his way of life.
 Their occasional violation adds spice to many of the stories.

 Despite Wolfe's rule never to leave the brownstone on business, the stories find him leaving his home on several occasions.
 At times, Wolfe and Archie are on a personal errand when a murder occurs, and legal authorities require that they remain in the vicinity (Too Many Cooks, Some Buried Caesar, "Too Many Detectives" and "Immune to Murder", for example).
 In other instances, the requirements of the case force Wolfe from his house (In the Best Families, The Second Confession, The Doorbell Rang, Plot It Yourself, The Silent Speaker, Death of a Dude).
+Nevertheless, Wolfe is usually able to justify the travel associated with these cases as still being within the limits of his self-imposed "no leaving the house on business" rule, often by noting that there was a personal non-business related reason to make the journey.
 Although he occasionally ventures by car into the suburbs of New York City, he is loath to travel, and clutches the safety strap continually on the occasions that Archie drives him somewhere.
 He does not trust trains to start or to stop.
 As Archie says of Wolfe in The Doorbell Rang, "he distrusted all machines more complicated than a wheelbarrow."
+And yet, in In the Best Families, Wolfe displays no noticeable reticence whatsoever concerning travel in an automobile.

 Wolfe maintains a rigid schedule in the brownstone.
 He has breakfast in his bedroom while wearing yellow silk pajamas; he hates to discuss work during breakfast, and if forced to do so insists upon not uttering a word until he has finished his glass of orange juice (Murder by the Book).
 Afterwards, he is with Horstmann in the plant rooms from 9 a.m. to 11 a.m.
 Lunch is usually at 1:15 p.m.
 He returns to the plant rooms from 4 p.m. to 6 p.m.
 Dinner is generally at 7:15 or 7:30 p.m. (although in one book, Wolfe tells a guest that lunch is served at 1 o'clock and dinner at 8).
 The remaining hours, 11 a.m. to 1 p.m., 2 p.m. to 4 p.m., and after dinner, are available for business, or for reading if there is no pressing business (even if, by Archie's lights, there is).
 Sunday's schedule is more relaxed; Theodore, the orchid-keeper, usually goes out.